 3. Establishing priority order

-Before thinking of paying off any debt, of course the funeral and other administration expenses of handling the estate need to be considered and paid first.
+Before thinking of paying off any debt, of course, the funeral and other administrative expenses of handling the estate need to be considered and paid first.
 Probate or grant of administration will allow you to use the estate’s remaining funds to pay off any debts that aren’t covered by insurance – this takes priority over distributing any promised money to heirs or beneficiaries named within the will.

 If the estate doesn’t have the necessary funds to pay off all of its debts, it’s important to work through the list in priority order.
 Consider using any assets available, such as a vehicle or property that do not already have debt secured against them, to cover any repayments.
-If there are more debts than the value of the estate can cover, this will lead it to becoming what’s known as an “insolvent estate”.
+If there are more debts than the estate’s value can cover, this will lead it to becoming what’s known as an “insolvent estate”.

 If you’re worried about leaving debt for your loved ones to deal with after you die, be sure to keep your finances in the best possible order.
 Repay loans as timely and efficiently as possible.
 Keep your financial records in a clear, easily accessible file – to make it simple for the executor of your estate to understand what is still owed if they need to determine your levels of debt and how much is still outstanding.

 If you have large debts, such as a mortgage, it’s wise to consider taking out an extra insurance policy to ensure that there will be assistance available if you die and the rest of the debt needs to be paid off.
 It’s not something anyone “wants” to do, to consider their own mortality, but it’s important to make it as simple as possible for your loved ones to track your finances in the event of your death.
-They will be grieving enough as it is, they will not need the extra stress that comes from having to dig through multiple strings of paperwork to put the puzzle pieces together.
+They will be grieving enough as it is.
+They will not need the extra stress that comes from having to dig through multiple strings of paperwork to put the puzzle pieces together.

-Keep your financial affairs in clear order, and make provisions if possible to ensure there is assistance there to help with payments on your death to make it as easy as possible for those you leave behind.
+Keep your financial affairs in a clear order, and make provisions if possible to ensure there is assistance to help with payments on your death to make it as easy as possible for those you leave behind.